Behind the Design

 OTsukiyo is a one-woman studio founded by Sarah Armstrong — a love labour in reshaping forgotten cloth into new forms.

-In 2015, I said goodbye to my Australian life to join my husband in Japan — first in Tokyo, then in Aomori, a region known for its snow and apples.
-The slower rhythm of rural life, its traditional craftsmanship, and reverence for natural materials became the grounding influence for O Tsukiyo.
+In 2015, I said goodbye to my Australian life to join my husband in Japan, first in Tokyo and later in Aomori, a region known for its snow and apples.
+The slower rhythm of rural life, its traditional craftsmanship, and its reverence for natural materials became the grounding influence for O Tsukiyo.

-It was here, amidst the changing northern seasons, that I first came upon forgotten kimono cloth — its quiet refinement, intricate detail, and visible history.
+It was here, amidst the changing northern seasons, that I first came upon forgotten kimono cloth: quiet in its refinement, intricate in detail, and rich with visible history.
 Drawing on my background in fashion design and a deep respect for the tactile language of textiles and nature, I began exploring how these storied fabrics could be reimagined for modern life.

 Inspired by the eco practices of Edo Japan — a time when beauty and sustainability coexisted — each piece honours the artistry of the past while embracing a gentler way of living.